-I’ve tried a few action cams, the Polaroid Cube, GoPro Hero 5 session, a GoPro Hero clone.
+In my quest for good onboard images I’ve tried a few action cams, the Polaroid Cube, GoPro Hero 5 session, a GoPro clone.
 They all produced reasonable video but poor stills.

-Not sure where exactly but reading many photography review sites I came upon this device from a few years ago – the Sony QX-10.
-This is a proper Sony camera designed to be operated with your smartphone providing the screen. (there is a clip to have it attach to your phone not shown) It has a quality lens with 10 times optical zoom, Sony 18mp camera sensor as used in their Cybershot range and all the still image processing you get with a Sony camera.
+Not sure where exactly but I came upon this device from a few years ago – the Sony QX-10.
+This is a proper Sony camera designed to be operated with your smartphone providing the screen. (there is a clip to have it attach to your phone not shown) It has a 10 times optical zoom lens, Sony 18mp camera sensor as used in their Cybershot range and usual still image processing you get with a Sony camera.
 I got it used but with short guarantee on Amazon Marketplace Japan complete with a 64GB quality micro SD card included for under $90 Aus delivered which I thought was a reasonable price.

 Now of course the lens retracts flat when not in use making it very compact.
 The size slides easy into my jacket pocket and it is also easy to hold in a gloved hand.
 Press the button on top to activate and side button to take photo, it takes a few goes to master but then becomes simple.
 I say simple in that I am already used to riding one hand and taking photos with the other cams – if that is something new for you then the learning curve is going to be steeper.